-The effects of climate change are measurable and being felt today.
-It’s not a theoretical or distant cataclysm that can be put off being dealt with — we have to act now.
-And we have to start listening to the Indigenous communities who are on the front lines of protecting our natural world because they are among the first to feel its impact.
-We must help them safeguard what should be sacred to us all.
+The effects of climate change are measurable, and being felt today.
+It’s not a theoretical or distant cataclysm that can be ignored — we have to act urgently.
+And we have to start listening to the Indigenous communities on the front lines protecting our natural world; we must help safeguard what should be sacred to us all.

-Indigenous peoples around the world have long had a profoundly intricate understanding of nature, the environment and how all life is interconnected based on a relationship of reciprocity (if we take care of something it will take care of us) — the complete opposite to the exploitative, extractive plundering of natural resources so far perpetrated by the Western colonial complex.
+Indigenous peoples around the world have long possessed a profoundly intricate understanding of nature; including how all life on Earth is interconnected through a relationship based on reciprocity.
+The principles of which focus on balance and returning the gift; cycles of giving and taking that support ecological systems — the complete opposite to the exploitative and extractive plundering of natural resources that’s currently hurtling us towards climate collapse.

 It is a close relationship with the environment, and deeply spiritual, cultural, social, and economic connections with that environment, that makes Indigenous peoples uniquely positioned to anticipate, prepare for, and respond to the impacts of climate change. | Climate Home News

-One such community that’s facing the potentially devastating ramifications of climate change is the Quileute Nation of La Push on the northwest Washington coast.
-Their community is situated in an area that is prone to flooding and storms that are being made worse by rising temperatures (increasing glacial melt and winter rainfall) and rising sea levels.
-For their community, culture and way of life to continue, they need to move their housing and other crucial amenities to higher ground and away from the risks of flooding and ocean encroachment that climate change is bringing to their territory.
+One such community facing the devastating ramifications of climate change is the Quileute Nation of La Push on the northwest Washington coast.
+Their community is situated in an area already prone to storms and flooding; which is being exacerbated by rising temperatures and sea levels.
+To protect their community, culture and way of life, they need to move their housing and other crucial amenities to higher ground; away from the risks of increased flooding and ocean encroachment that climate change is bringing to their territory.

-These are real people, not just the fictional representation of them that were used in the ’Twilight’ book and film series.
-They have a rich and diverse, pre-colonial connection to the region they live in and they need help to protect their heritage and way of life — if you want to learn more or donate, you can do so here.
-It’s a fight we should all be paying attention to because an increase in ocean water temperature creates current shifts, loss of marine breeding grounds and deoxygenation in the water (which decreases biodiversity and reduces fishery resources).
-This isn’t just a threat to the Quileute Nation and their treaty fishing rights, although the consequences of this, for them, is direct, immediate and significant, it’s a warning signal to the rest of the world of what may come if nothing is done.
+The people of the Quileute Nation retain a rich and diverse, pre-colonial connection to the region they live in; we should support them as they protect their heritage and way of life — if you want to learn more or donate to their ‘Move To Higher Ground’ campaign, click here.
+It’s a fight we should all be paying attention to; an increase in ocean water temperature creates current shifts, loss of marine breeding grounds and deoxygenation in the water (which decreases biodiversity and reduces fishery resources).
+This isn’t just a threat to the Quileute Nation; it’s a warning to the rest of the world about what may come if nothing is done.

-Action alongside the Quileute Nation and all other Indigenous communities who are at the forefront of responding to climate change must come from a place of recognition and respect for their heritage, cultural practices and wealth of (lived) knowledge about the environment.
-We must support the work they’ve been doing and make sure that elected officials and policymakers bring Indigenous groups into the climate action decision-making process so that their voices and rights are upheld.
+Taking climate action alongside Indigenous communities has to include recognition and respect for their cultural practices and traditional knowledge of the natural world.
+We must support the work they’re doing but also ensure elected officials and policymakers bring them into the climate action decision-making process; their voices and rights must be upheld.

 Right now, we are facing a man-made disaster of global scale.
 Our greatest threat in thousands of years.
 Climate Change.
 If we don’t take action, the collapse of our civilisations and the extinction of much of the natural world is on the horizon. | Excerpt from Sir David Attenborough’s speech at the 2018 UN Climate Change Summit

-Fighting climate change has to be done, and quickly, but that urgency must not come at the cost of the original custodians of this land.
-We must create a balance between utilizing any traditional ecological knowledge that’s gifted to us with not commodifying it.
-Modern science is finally catching up with what Indigenous knowledge has known for millennia about the natural world, it’s imperative that we do not allow the strides in our own understanding to further marginalize any group of Indigenous people.
-We must make sure that any climate change organization, network, conference or seminar we are a part of, or that’s working on our behalf, has mandated Indigenous representation.
+Modern science is finally catching up with what traditional Indigenous knowledge has known about the natural world for millennia; it’s imperative we do not allow improvements in our own understanding to further marginalize any Native groups.
+We must make certain that any climate change organization, network, conference or seminar has mandated Indigenous representation.